REGISTER

 Paying for college consistently ranks as a top concern for students considering stopping out or otherwise at risk of leaving their institution without a credential.
 And while tuition and fees are often the biggest financial responsibilities students face, there’s also living expenses, books, supplies, activities and more.
 These expenditures add up, especially as college students experience higher levels of food and housing insecurity than the general population.

-In this live webcast, Inside Higher Ed’s Colleen Flaherty will explore what’s been called the college affordability crisis and share the steps—big and small—that institutions, policymakers and other leaders are taking to ease the financial burden on students.
+In this live webcast, Inside Higher Ed’s Colleen Flaherty and Ashley Mowreader will explore what’s been called the college affordability crisis and share the steps—big and small—that institutions, policymakers and other leaders are taking to ease the financial burden on students.

 Key topics include: